stormpath/stormpath-console-guide/source/accounts.rst

 - **Applications:** A list of Applications that this Account is mapped to.
 - **Groups:** A list of Groups that this Account is a member of.
 - **OAuth Tokens:** A list of OAuth 2.0 tokens that were created for this Account.
+- **Linked Accounts:** A list of Accounts that are linked to this one.

 For more information about what you can do with these lists, see :ref:`below <accounts-othertasks>`.